State of Wisconsin

 The member has the choice of the following methods for any Medicaid renewal:

-A Medicaid eligibility renewal notice is generated on the first Friday of the 11th month of the certification period.
+A Medicaid eligibility renewal letter and a Pre-Printed Renewal Form (PPRF) are generated on the first Friday of the 11th month of the certification period.
 The notice states that "some or all of your benefits will end" if a renewal is not completed by the end of the following month.
 Do not process a renewal until after adverse action in the month prior to the month of renewal.

 If the renewal is not completed by the end of the certification period, the case will close.
 The closure notice is generated through CARES at adverse action in the renewal month.